McHenry County, North Dakota

 McHenry County is a county in the U.S. state of North Dakota.
 As of the 2020 census, the population was 5,345.
-Its county seat is Towner.
+The county seat is Towner, and largest city is Velva.

 McHenry County is part of the Minot, ND Micropolitan Statistical Area.

 History

 The Dakota Territory legislature created the county on January 4, 1873, with territory annexed from Bottineau County.
 It was named for James McHenry, an early settler of Vermillion (in present South Dakota).
 The county government was not organized at that time, nor was the county attached to another county for administrative and judicial purposes.
 The county organization was effected on October 15, 1884.
 The county boundaries were altered in 1885, 1887, 1891, and in 1892.
 It has retained its present boundaries since 1892.

 When the county was organized in 1884, Villard was named as county seat.
 In 1885 this designation was moved to Scriptown.
 In 1886 the designation was again moved, to Towner, which has remained the seat to the present time (the two former sites are now ghost towns).